tmasch/bpf_be/documentation/Iconobase - Classes.md

 These Edges function in the same way as the corresponding Edges of the Artwork node.
 They would probably contain whereabouts information shared by all members of the cycle, details have to be sorted out.
 The only addition is the boolean 'partial' that could be used to indicate if a Cycle is split over several locations (one could also forego it and only indicate the former locations where all used to be together, I ahve to think about it).

-**Edge between Cycle and Themes (EdgePersonCYcleTheme, EdgeFamilyCycleTheme, EdgeOfficeCycleTheme, EdgeOrganisationCycleTheme, EdgePlaceCycleTheme):**
+**Edge between Cycle and Themes (EdgePersonCYcleTheme, EdgeFamilyCycleTheme, EdgeOfficeCycleTheme, EdgeOrganisationCycleTheme, EdgePlaceCycleTheme, EdgeArtworkiCycle):**

-These Edges connect the Cycle to the Object that is depicted, e.g. if the cycle is scenes from the Life of Christ it would be connected to Christ, if it is portraits of all Bohemian Kings, it would be connected to Office.
+These Edges connect the Cycle to the Object that is depicted, e.g. if the cycle is scenes from the Life of Christ it would be connected to Christ, if it is portraits of all Bohemian Kings, it would be connected to the Office King of Bohema.
 Probably, there would be an element between the Themes and Cycle, e.g. to define if something is a cycle of the Infancy of Christ, a cycle on the Passion, etc. I wonder if one would put a 'theme' as an attribute into the Cycle record, or connect to the Persons, Organisations etc. Heading records with headings such as "Cycles - Infancy", and only these to the individual cycles, or find again another solution.
+Artworks also means here cycles having a certain artwork as a topic, e.g., a series of views of the Laocoon.
 NB: OrganisationTheme and PlaceTheme nodes are simply Organisation and Place nodes - only, I have them elsewhere in the diagram, and I didn't want it to become too confusing.

 **Edge between Cycle and Image (EdgeImageCycle):**